-Let me show you how to gain an advantage on the insurance claim adjuster and the insurance company.
+Let me show you how to gain an advantage on the insurance claims adjuster and the insurance company.
 I know all their tricks so its time we turn the tables on them.

 Insurance companies will deny your homeowners claim for a variety of reasons which sometimes really doesn’t make sense.
 Their whole goal is to frustrate you, make you go away, and hope you don’t fight them when your homeowners claim is denied.